Positron and RStudio

 Step 4: Store Your Token in R

 gitcreds::gitcreds_set()When prompted, paste your token and press Enter.
-R will securely store it for future use.
+R stores it securely for future use.

 Step 5: Verify Everything Worked

-usethis::git_sitrep()This gives you a diagnostic report.
-If you see: - Your name and email listed - “Personal access token for ‘https://github.com’: ‘
+usethis::git_sitrep()This diagnostic report should show: - Your name and email - “Personal access token for ‘https://github.com’: ‘<discovered>’”

-If you plan to use Git extensively beyond this book, SSH keys are more convenient—you set them up once and never think about authentication again.
-However, they’re more complex to configure initially.
+SSH keys can be convenient—set them up once and never think about authentication again.
+But they’re more complex to configure initially.

 We’ll introduce Git commands as you need them throughout the book.
-For now, know that the Git pane in RStudio gives you a graphical interface for the most common operations:
+For now, know that your IDE gives you a graphical interface for the most common operations:

 - Commit: Save a snapshot of your changes with a descriptive message